 According to the ADA, you’ll need to visit the dentist every six months for dental exams and cleanings.
 Even if your at-home care is sufficient, it can’t compare to the professional touch and materials that a dentist provides.
 They can also make sure to confirm your restoration is protecting your underlying tooth.

-Want more advice on making your dental crown in South Daytona last for many years?
+Want more advice on making your dental crown in Port Orange last for many years?
 Schedule an appointment with your dentist today!

 Ever since Dr. Sean Bannon saw his dad work as a dentist, he knew that he wanted to be one as well.
 After mentoring under him and many other dentists in Denver, Colorado, he attended the University of Michigan School of Dentistry to earn his Doctor of Dental Surgery.
 Now that he has his own practice, he provides dental crowns to the community.
 To learn more about his restorative treatments and practice, contact him at (386) 761-5883 or visit his website.